Information processing (psychology)

 In cognitive psychology, information processing is an approach to the goal of understanding human thinking that treats cognition as essentially computational in nature, with the mind being the software and the brain being the hardware.
 It arose in the 1940s and 1950s, after World War II.
 The information processing approach in psychology is closely allied to the computational theory of mind in philosophy; it is also related to cognitivism in psychology and functionalism in philosophy.

 Two types

 Information processing may be vertical or horizontal, either of which may be centralized or decentralized (distributed).
 The horizontally distributed processing approach of the mid-1980s became popular under the name connectionism.
 The connectionist network is made up of different nodes, and it works by a "priming effect," and this happens when a "prime node activates a connected node".
 But "unlike in semantic networks, it is not a single node that has a specific meaning, but rather the knowledge is represented in a combination of differently activated nodes"(Goldstein, as cited in Sternberg, 2012).

 Models and theories

 There are several proposed models or theories that describe the way in which we process information.

-Every individual has different information overload point with the same information load because individuals have different information-processing capacities.